koykov/decoder/readme.md

 ## Retrospective

-One of the major the problems we ran into was a necessity to convert tons of different response formats from external services into internal response format.
-The problem became hardener due to new external services with own response formats may appear at any time.
-Due to highload conditions there is no way to use standard dynamic approaches like reflection - the convertation must work very fast, make zero allocations nd support dynamic to avoid application deploys.
+One of the major problems we ran into was a necessity to convert tons of different response formats from external services into an internal response format.
+The problem became harder due to new external services with their own response formats may appear at any time.
+Due to highload conditions, there is no way to use standard dynamic approaches like reflection - the convertation must work very fast, make zero allocations and support dynamic to avoid application deploys.

 This package was developed as an answer to this challenge.
-It provides a possibility to describe decoding rules in Go-like meta-language with full dynamic support - registering new decoders (or edit en existing) may on the fly.
+It provides a possibility to describe decoding rules in Go-like meta-language with full dynamic support - registering new decoders (or edit an existing) may on the fly.

 ## How it works

 Decoders are similar to [dyntpl](https://github.com/koykov/dyntpl) package in opposite - dyntpl makes a text from structures but decoders parses text and assign data to structures.

-Similar to dyntpl, decoding divides to two phases - parsing and decoding.
+Similar to dyntpl, decoding divides into two phases - parsing and decoding.
 The parsing phase builds from decoder's body a tree (like AST) and registers it in decoders registry by unique name afterward.
 This phase isn't intended to be used in highload conditions due to high pressure to cpu/mem.
 The second phase - decoding, against intended to use in highload.

 Decoding phase required a preparation to pass data to the decoder.
 There is a special object [Ctx](ctx.go), that collects variables to use in decoder.
 Each variable must have three params:
 * unique name
-* data - anything you need to use in template
+* data - anything you need to use in decoder
 * inspector type

-What is the inspector describes [here](https://github.com/koykov/inspector), but need an extra explanation how it works together with decoders.
+What is the inspector describes [here](https://github.com/koykov/inspector), but need an extra explanation of how it works together with decoders.
 In general, decoding problem sounds like "grab an arbitrary data from one struct and write it to another struct as fast as it possible and with zero allocations".
-The first part of the problem was solved in [dyntpl using inspectors,](https://github.com/koykov/inspector/tree/master?tab=readme-ov-file#intro) and it was a good decision to extend inspectors with possibility to write data to destination structs.
-Thus, the problem became like "using one inspector, read data from source struct and, using another inspector, write it to destination struct".
+The first part of the problem was solved in [dyntpl using inspectors](https://github.com/koykov/inspector/tree/master?tab=readme-ov-file#intro), and it was a good decision to extend inspectors with possibility to write data to destination structs.
+Thus, the problem became like "using one inspector, read data from the source struct and, using another inspector, write it to the destination struct".

 ## Usage